hautonjt/hautonjt.github.io/pipeline2.md

 NiFi processors are connected with each other using relationships.
 All relationships need to be configured in order for a NiFi processor to be runnable.
 To view a processor's relationships, double click the processor to open its settings, then navigate to the "Relationships" tab to view its relationships.

 For example, the "ConsumeKafkaRecord_2_6" processor has two relationships: `success`, and `parse.failure`.
-Each relationship has a "terminate" and a "retry" box.

 ---

 # Configuring NiFi Relationships (2)

 Below each relationship is a brief explanation.
-For example, in our case, the event will be sent to the `parse.failure` relationship if it is not a valid JSON file.
+For example, in our case, if the event cannot be parsed by `JsonTreeReader`, the event will be sent to the `parse.failure` relationship.
 Every relationship has both a "terminate" and "retry" option.

 ![bg right fit](images/nifi-relationships.png)